Inside Out Wood Art - Reshaping Nature logo INSIDE OUT WOOD ART

 Statement - Chris Rymer

-Image showing an example of a Laburnum hollow form vase Image showing an example of a spalted Beech hollow form vase
+Image showing an example of a Laburnum hollow form vessel Image showing the Artist Chris Rymer at his German Hegner lathe Image showing an example of a spalted Beech hollow form vessel

 I have no training or past experience as an artist, in fact Information Technology has been my profession and career.